timothyhinrichs/padme/enforcer/README.md

         //   string - a human readable error returned by the plugin. valid
         //     if false is returned.
         Remove(id int) (bool, string)

+COMMENT: There must be an Answer() API here somewhere?
+Is it the same as the one above?

     }

     // register the specified plugin with the enforcer.
 Only one
     // plugin with a specified id may be registered with an enforcer
     // at a time.
 If a plugin could not be registered it should
     // not attempt enforcement actions.
     //
     // Upon registration of a new plugin, assuming the plugin
     // is enabled, all policies are evaluated and any that control
     // this plugin apply themselves to this plugin.
     //
     // Parameters:
     // plugin - the plugin object used to control this plugin
     //